The Scottish independence referendum showed once and for all that 16- and 17-year-olds are more than capable of taking

 What's the issue?

-Lowering the voting age has come into focus owing to the Scottish independence referendum, due this year.
+Lowering the voting age has come into focus owing to the Scottish independence referendum.
 Giving the vote to 16- and 17-year-olds was part a political deal struck between British and Scottish governments – but it could be so much more